Banda Singh Bahadur: Battle

+Aftermath

+Filled with rage and revenge Sikhs began to destroy and razed Sirhind to the ground.
+Sucha Nand was captured and executed.
+All the booty of Sirhind was captured by Banda Singh.
+He further abolished the zamindari system (feudal system) and distributed land among the peasants.
+Banda Singh had ordered that the ownership of the land should be given to the peasants and to let them live in dignity and self-respect.

+The entire province of Sirhind and its 28 parganas was under the control of Banda Singh.
+It extended from the Sutlej to the Yamuna and from the Shivalik hills to Kunjpura, Karnal and Kaithal.
+All of it yielded 3,600,000 rupees annually.
+He appointed Baj Singh as the new Governor of Sirhind and Ali Singh of Salaudi as his deputy, and struck coins.
+Fateh Singh was made Governor of Samana, and Ram Singh Governor of Thanesar.

+Banda Singh had become well known at this time as, "The defender of the faith and the champion of the oppressed."

-Military Invasions
+Military invasions

 Banda Singh Bahadur developed the village of Mukhlisgarh and made it his capital.
-He then renamed it to Lohgarh (fortress of steel) where he issued his own mint.
+He then renamed it to Lohgarh (Fortress of Iron) where he issued his own mint.
 The coin described Lohgarh: "Struck in the City of Peace, illustrating the beauty of civic life, and the ornament of the blessed throne".

 He briefly established a state in Punjab for half a year.
-Banda Singh sent Sikhs to the Uttar Pradesh and Sikhs took over Saharanpur, Jalalabad, Muzaffarnagar and other nearby areas.
+Banda Singh sent Sikhs to Uttar Pradesh and the Sikhs took over Saharanpur, Muzaffarnagar, and other nearby areas.